‘Jackass’ star Bam Margera wanted by Pennsylvania police

 Steve-O said when Margera drank alcohol, “the whole gorilla came out of the cage.”

-Cops in Avondale, PA., are asking for the public to help with information regarding the stunt performer’s whereabouts.
+Police in Avondale, Pennsylvania, are asking for the public to help with information regarding the stunt performer’s whereabouts.
 Margera is the father of a 5-year-old son.